Goldstein Lab

 • Let kids explore: simply leave the microscopes around for kids to use whenever they like and when they have things to look at.
 Let them bring stuff back inside from outdoor recess times.

-• View aquatic plankton that you catch from local streams, ponds, lakes (or the ocean) using an inexpensive plankton net (Amazon link).
+• View aquatic plankton that you catch from local streams, ponds, lakes (or the ocean) using an inexpensive plankton net (Amazon link to one not sold any more, unfortunately, and a more expensive one).

 • Use the microscopes as starting points for photography or drawing projects in art classes.